Ruby points

 - active skin infections (bacterial, viral, fungal),

-- recent sunburn (in the case of laser therapy).
+- fresh sunburn (in the case of laser therapy),

-Contraindication to the procedure also includes taking medications or herbs with photosensitizing effects.
-Always inform the doctor about all medications and supplements taken before removing any skin changes.
+A contraindication to the procedure is also taking medications or herbs with photosensitizing effects.
+Always inform your doctor about all medications and supplements taken before removing any lesions.

-Although ruby nevi, especially with genetic predispositions, cannot be completely avoided, the risk of their occurrence can be effectively reduced.
-Key is sun protection throughout the year using sunscreen with UV filter (SPF 30-50).
+Although ruby nevi, especially with genetic predispositions, cannot be completely avoided, the risk of their occurrence can be effectively minimized.
+The key is sun protection throughout the year using sunscreen with UV filters (SPF 30-50).
 Equally important is a healthy lifestyle.
-Remember about:
+Remember to:

-If ruby nevi prove to be a symptom of a more serious condition, comprehensive treatment focusing on the therapy of the underlying disease is necessary.
+However, if ruby nevi turn out to be a symptom of a more serious condition, comprehensive treatment focusing on the underlying disease is necessary.